 Moving from a Psychology degree to an MBA

 To be admitted to an MBA program will need to have a Bachelor's degree (of course, your degree in psychology will suffice) and you will be requred to have taken specific courses (e.g., Economics).
-It usually requires 2 years of graduate school to complete an MBA program (often including an internship), although there are accelerated 1-year programs.
+It usually requires 2 years of graduate school to complete an MBA program (often including an internship), although there are accelerated 1-year programs (some of these are online).
 Typically, tuition is paid by the student.
 An MBA offers greater job opportunities and greater salary than a Bachelor’s degree.
 It should be noted that an MBA is not limited to the business world, but can be beneficial for those seeking a degree in other areas (e.g., government).
 It is important to note that many MBA programs would like you to have some work experience before applying.
+In addition to apply to an MBA program you typically need to take the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE).

 To learn more about applying to an MBA program check out the following from the Economist: